How to become a successful OAP in Nigeria

 For some of them, the problem is that they do not have a degree in Communications.
 For some others, they fear their lack of experience.

 They think they do not have what it takes to get a job as a radio presenter and have a successful career.
 While for someone like my little sis Flourish, her introvert nature is her major challenge.

 Whether you have a degree in Mass Communications or not; whether you have prior experience on the radio or not, whether or not you are an introvert, you can have a successful career as an OAP.
 Yes, I said so!

 Ok.
 So, I am not a radio presenter myself but I have put it upon myself for the past 5 years to listen consciously to very compelling and successful popular OAPs in Nigeria.

 I decided to share these 9 steps that will help you in your journey to becoming an “OMG OAP”.

 Suggested Read: 6 Behaviors Of Highly Successful People

 To start with, you may have to learn some career requirements for OAPs.
-However, most of these criteria may not hold water due to the huge shift from interest in certification to a preference for real-life skills.
+However, most of these criteria may not hold water due to the huge shift from interest in certification to a preference for hands-on skills.